yuforium/api/doc/forum-vs-user.md

 *A Note On This:* Anything generally posted to a forum should be posted to the public group, although it may be possible to specify targets in the future.

+A forum represents all activity (user messages) that center around a topic - so when posting to a forum actor, its ID represents the topic to which it belongs.
+Topics exist on yuforium.com, but may also exist in other services as well.

+Topics should be the form https://yuforium.com/topic/**topicId**

 ### Outbox GET

 ### The User Way